stardigits/quran-cli/README.md

 ## Installation

-Just download, go to the folder the do `npm install`
+Just download, go to the folder then do `npm install`
 ```
 npm install -g quran-cli
 quran-cli <command>
 ```
 ## Examples

-Here're the working example
+Here're the working examples

 #### Show chapter/surah
 ```